In the Path of the Ancient Olmec Tour

 Day 1Fly to Villahermosa

-Fly to Villahermosa, Mexico and immediately transfer to the Holiday Inn for a light supper.
+Fly to Villahermosa, Mexico, and transfer to the Holiday Inn for a light supper.
 Overnight for two nights.
 (D)

 Day 2Explore the Parque-Museo La Venta